 Here’s how the above example would be cited in Chicago style format:

 Looking to go beyond just creating citations?
 Try Citation Machine Plus!
-It comes with a grammar and plagiarism checker, tools that can create citations in different styles, a parenthetical citation form, and more!
+It comes with a paper checker, tools that can create citations in different styles, a parenthetical citation form, and more!
 If you want help brushing up on writing, we also have helpful guides on “what are determiners,” subordinating conjunctions, and other grammar topics.

 We are sorry that this post was not useful for you!